Beukhof-Techniek/ESP32-EnBaFu-Meter/README.md

 ![Sender](images/wema_s5_sender.jpg "Wema Fuel and Water Sender")

 The Sender is connected between an Analog Port and ground with a pull-up resistor connected to 3.3V.
 The actual value of the Sender determines the voltage applied to the Analog Port which in turn is an indication of the Fluid Level in the Tank.
+See _documents/Resistor Calculations.ods_ for example resistor values.

 ![Connection](images/fuel_sender_connection.jpg "Fuel Sender connection")